thoughtspot/thoughtspot.github.io/_admin/system-monitor/overview.md

 ## Configuration Events

-This system visualization displays recent events that changed the configuration of the system.
+This system answer displays recent events that changed the configuration of the system.
 This panel displays configuration events related to:

 <table>